Duke de Richleau: Fictional character biography

 Coming into what proved to be a Dangerous Inheritance, de Richleau visited Ceylon in 1958 to take possession of a diamond mine.
-The duke became embroiled in a fraud to remove a cache of diamonds without an export licence and assisted in the jailbreak of his legal advisor Douglas Rajapakse, who was also Fleur’s husband and who had been framed by a corrupt policeman.
-In order to escape Ceylon with Truss Van Ryn, who had assisted in Rajapakse’s escape from prison and had then been accused falsely of murder, the duke held a Buddhist high priest hostage for several hours until Rex’s aircraft was able to fly them all out of the country.
+The duke became embroiled in a fraud to remove a cache of diamonds without an export licence and assisted in the jailbreak of his legal advisor Douglas Rajapakse, who was also Fleur's husband and who had been framed by a corrupt policeman.
+In order to escape Ceylon with Truss Van Ryn, who had assisted in Rajapakse's escape from prison and had then been accused falsely of murder, the duke held a Buddhist high priest hostage for several hours until Rex's aircraft was able to fly them all out of the country.

 From his villa on Corfu, to which he had retired, de Richleau was able to reminisce with his friend Simon Aron in 1960:

 Simon: "Remember the old days?
 How we used to rag one another – joke about being modern Musketeers with you as our noble Athos?"

-Armand: "Indeed I do.
+Armand said: "Indeed I do.
 And what a fine team we made!
-The mighty Rex as Porthos, level-headed Richard as D’Artagnan and yourself as the subtle-minded Aramis; pitting our wits and weapons against every variety of rogue half-way across the world – from Russia to Haiti and Poland to Spain.
+The mighty Rex as Porthos, level-headed Richard as D'Artagnan and yourself as the subtle-minded Aramis; pitting our wits and weapons against every variety of rogue half-way across the world – from Russia to Haiti and Poland to Spain.
 What marvellous fun we had!"

 Armand Duplessis, 10th Duc de Richleau, died of a heart attack on the flight from Ceylon on 25 November 1960.